Welp: Azriel Clary Confirms That Joycelyn Savage Has Been Arrested For Assault

 R. Kelly’s GF Joycelyn Savage Arrested After Fight With Azriel Clary

 Yesterday, the two melted social media after a Livestream of them physically fighting was released by Azriel herself.
-The clips showcased an argument and allegations of statutory rape and lie flew around.
+The clips showcased an argument and allegations of statutory rape flew around.
 Azriel has accused Joycelyn of sleeping with her when she was just a minor.

+ABC7 confirms that Savage was charged with a misdemeanor after the fight.
 It’s unclear if Joycelyn will be charged for anything other than assault at this time.
 Azriel used twitter to announce that Joycelyn is indeed in jail.

 Azriel also confessed to “lying” for R. Kelly during her Livestream rant.
 It seems like this won’t be the last we hear from her on this matter.